JoleneKearse/meme_generator/README.md

 I experimented with lots of solutions, then noticed that the image url was showing in **DevTools**, so what the heck? 🤔

 I remembered scanning over the docs and seeing **CORS**. 😱 Finally, I did a more thorough read and found I could simply add an option to allow that.
 (You can see the solution in the code above, beside the pink asterisk on line 11.)

+### Keeping the user draggable text where the user placed it

+When the user dragged the text to a new location, the screenshot feature would move the text slightly.

+I know, not a *huge* problem, but still not one I was happy with.

+It stemmed from the images not being a consistent size, so I had to write quite a lot of code as a workaround.
+I used an `onLoad` event on the `img` tag to calculate the image size to dynamically calculate the text positions.
+Then throw a bunch of magic numbers at it for the `onclone` method to make the meme with text static on capture.